Home Connecticut Roger Sherman Offers a Connecticut Compromise

 6 comments

-The Connecticut compromise helped make the summer of 1787 a successful one.
+The Connecticut compromise helped make the summer of 1787 a successful one for constitution writing.
 As the 1787 Constitutional Convention moved into July, it was at a stall, trying to assess whether to create a legislature in which each state had the same number of votes, or whether larger states should have more votes and smaller states have fewer votes.

 Virginia, the most heavily populated of the colonies, not surprisingly favored votes weighted by population.
 New Jerseyans, and other smaller colonies, preferred a one-state, one-vote approach.